library(tidyverse)

 By the end of this tutorial, you should be able to:

-• Evaluate forecasts on the test set using MAE, RMSE, MAPE.
+- Evaluate forecasts on the test set using MAE, RMSE, and MAPE.

-• Fit and compare linear models (Basic OLS, Quadratic in game number, Degree-8 polynomial) and relate fit vs. generalisation.
+- Fit and compare regression models (Basic OLS, Quadratic in game number, Degree-8 polynomial) and relate fit to generalisation.

 The Business Challenge